bitwarden/passwordless-docs/src/guide/errors.md

 #### Solution
 When you call the `/register/token` endpoint, either remove the `attestation` property or change the value to be `"none"`.

+### max_users_reached
+You'll receive this error when you try to create a new user but have reached the maximum number of users for your plan.
+[Learn more](https://bitwarden.com/products/passwordless/).